-It is planned to continue the development of the 200-300 GHz sideband- separating, balanced SIS mixer with integrated IF amplifier until the goals of 5.3.1 are met.
+It is planned to continue the development of the 200-300 GHz sideband-separating, balanced SIS mixer with integrated IF amplifier until the goals of 5.3.1 are met.
 Once a number of these mixers have been evaluated, the frequency bands for the MMA will be frozen and new designs will be developed to cover those bands.

-For the test receivers to be used for antenna evaluation, which mixers are used will depend on the progress in development at the time they are needed.
-The use of a standard DSB mixer with a 1-2 GHz IF range will be sufficient for antenna tests, and such mixers may be used.
+The choice of mixers for the test receivers to be used for antenna evaluation will depend on the progress by the time they are needed.
+Standard NRAO DSB mixers will be sufficient for antenna tests, and may be used.
+The IF for these test receivers will be 4-6 GHz -- consistent with existing IF component designs (bias-T's, isolators, amplifiers).